Skip to main content

 Formal: I am writing to formally accept the offer.
 Warmer: I am delighted to accept the role and look forward to joining the team.

-Close with a useful next step.
-Ask for documents, onboarding instructions, or anything the employer needs before your first day.
+Close with a practical next step.
+Ask for any documents, onboarding instructions, or information the employer needs before your first day.

 See a natural close